goldentroll/learn-react/project-react-d1-state/README.md

   cvv: "",
   expirationMonth: "",
   expirationYear: "",
+  isCardNumberValid: false,
+  isOwnerValid: false,
+  isCvvNumberValid: false,
+  isExpirationMonthValid: false,
-  isValid: false
+  isExpirationYearValid: false
 };
 ```

-13. Put an text input in `CardNumberInput` to get `cardNumber`.
+13. Put a text input in `CardNumberInput` to get `cardNumber`.
 Save input value to `cardNumber` state of `CreditCardForm`.
 Set max length to 16.
 If card number is not 16 digits make the input border red to show error.

 14. Put an text input in `OwnerInput` to get `owner`.
 Save input value to `owner` state of `CreditCardForm`.
 If card number is empty make the input border red to show error.